spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/10-install.md

-11. The next set of prompts are for the VMware vSphere account information.
+11. The next set of prompts is for the VMware vSphere account information.
 Enter the information listed in the following table.

   <br />